-(47) Agricultural Off-Highway Gas/ Undyed Diesel Fuel Credit (UC §59-13-202)
+(47) Agricultural Off-Highway Gas/Undyed Diesel Fuel Credit

+(UC §59-13-202)

-You may claim a credit of 24.5 cents per gallon for motor fuel and undyed diesel fuel bought in Utah to operate stationary farm engines and self-propelled farm machinery used solely for commercial nonhighway agricultural use if the fuel was taxed at the time it was bought.
+You may claim a credit of 29.4 cents per gallon for motor fuel and undyed diesel fuel bought in Utah during 2016 and used to operate stationary farm engines and self-propelled farm machinery used solely for commercial non-highway agricultural use if the fuel was taxed at the time it was bought.

-Activities that do not qualify for this credit include (but are not limited to) the following: golf courses, horse racing, boat operations, highway seeding, vehicles registered for highway use, hobbies, and personal farming.
+This does not include golf courses, horse racing, boat operations, highway seeding, vehicles registered for highway use, hobbies, personal farming and other non-agricultural use.

-Credit calculation:

-Gallons x .245 = Credit
+Credit calculation: Gallons x .294 = Credit

-T